christiangoran/personal-assistant/TESTING.md

 ## ChatBot

-Function used for inputs validation - validate_yes_no() in utils/utils.py

 |  What is being tested  | Input  | Expected response  | Result
 |---|---|---|---|
 |  Question, minimum 10 characters | Less than 10 characters  | Invalid Data  | Pass